 The third shelf was for the extra supplies storage.
 I have a bin for dog shampoo and other misc. supplies, a bin for extra beauty supplies, and a bin for my jewelry cleaner.

 And the lowest shelf was for beach towels, an extra robe, and hand towels.
 If you want to know where I placed my bath towels, check out my post on wasted storage spaces.

-And of course, my laundry baskets on the floor.
+And, of course, my laundry baskets are stored on the narrow linen closet floor.
 If you want to revisit that post, here is a link.